Balaji-2000-ai/devops-toolkit/linux_commands.md

 rm -rf * : Deletes all files and folders in the current directory
 cd folder1 : Navigates into a directory
 cd or cd ~ : Goes to the home directory
-cd : Also returns to the home directory
-cd .. : Moves one level down in the directory structure
+cd - : Switches to the previous directory cd .. : Moves one level down in the directory structure
 cd ../../ : Moves two levels down pwd : Prints the current working directory